Nili Natkho: Biography

-In 2003, after four seasons in Maccabi Raanana Natkho was transferred, along with her coach Tal Nathan, to the Elitzur Ramla basketball team.
+In 2003, after four seasons with Maccabi Raanana, Natkho was transferred, along with her coach Tal Nathan, to the Elitzur Ramla basketball team.
 During her first season with the team, the team won the national cup.

-In 2002 Natkho was invited for the first time to the adult basketball teams, and later on she took part in the European Women Basketball Championship held in Greece during 2003.
+In 2002, Natkho was invited for the first time to play in adult basketball teams.
+In 2003, she took part in the European Women Basketball Championship held in Greece.

-Two months prior to Natkho's death, after many years of living outside of the village of Kfar Kama, the family returned to reside in the village.
+Two months prior to Natkho's death, after many years of living outside Kfar Kama, the family returned to the village.

-Natkho only got to play in two games during her second season with the Elitzur Ramla basketball team before she died.
+Natkho managed to play two games during her second season with the Elitzur Ramla basketball team before her untimely death.

 Death

-In the evening of November 5, 2004 Natkho was driving her Ford Focus vehicle that contained herself and four other people.
-While on Highway 767, in near proximity to her parents' house in the village of Kfar Kama, for an unknown reason her vehicle lost control, swerved into the opposite lane and collided with a Jeep.
+On the evening of November 5, 2004, Natkho was driving her car.
+There were four passengers with her.
+On Highway 767, near her parents' house in Kfar Kama, she swerved into the opposite lane and collided with a Jeep.

-Both Nili Natkho (aged 22) and her sister Diana (aged 19) were killed instantly, while their cousin Raja Tlash (aged 24) died shortly after of her injury while being operated on in hospital.
-The two additional passengers in the car, whom were relatives of Natkho, were severely injured in the accident.
+Both Natkho (aged 22) and her sister Diana (aged 19) were killed instantly, while their cousin Raja Tlash (aged 24) died shortly afterwards in the hospital.
+The two other passengers in the car, relatives of Natkho, were severely injured.